oladele-david/chekam/README.md

 The following environment variables need to be configured:

 **Backend Environment Variables**:
-&emsp;- Make a `.env` file in the backend directory to configure database connection settings and secret keys like `DATABASE_URL` etc.
+&emsp; - Make a `.env` file in the backend directory to configure database connection settings and secret keys like `DATABASE_URL` etc.
-&emsp;- **Database Setup**: Use Alembic for migrations to initialize and manage database schema.
+&emsp; - **Database Setup**: Use Alembic for migrations to initialize and manage database schema.

 **Frontend Environment Variables**:
 &emsp;- Create a `.env.development` file in the frontend directory for environment-specific variables, like `API URLs`.